What Every Employer Nees to Know About HazCom and GHS (PDF) GHS and SDS Training (PowerPoint)

 Training content emphasizes the following elements:

 The individual departments will train new employees at the time of their initial assignment.
-The introduction of new hazards require training specific to the new hazards.
+The introduction of new hazards requires training specific to the new hazards.
 Immediate on-the-spot training will be conducted by supervisory personnel for any employee or student worker who requests additional information or appears to lack understanding of a specific chemical hazard.
 Training will be documented and will be kept by EH&S.

 Responsibilities